Has your natural hair growth stalled?

 When you get to a point when you realize that nothing you do to “force” hair growth is going to work, that’s when you are able to settle down a bit and actually enjoy your hair in whatever stage it’s in.

-When you know you are doing what you are supposed to be doing to care for your hair but don’t notice any real growth and you know there’s no breakage, just leave it alone for a while.
+When you’re giving your hair excellent care and there’s no breakage but also no noticeable growth, just leave it alone for a while.
 Stop with all the product sampling and daily styling.

 But, just as important as stopping all of that – stop looking at others with hair at the length you desire.
 It’s counter-productive.
 Not only will it cause you angst (and maybe a little jealousy), it’s really not going to make your hair grow any faster.